Alipsa/r2jdbc/README.md

   ```
 ### dbWriteTable(conn, name, value, overwrite=TRUE, append=FALSE, csvdump=FALSE, transaction=TRUE)
 Writes the value (a vector, list of data.frame) to a database table.
+This is functionally equivalent to dbBatchInsert but implemented differently.

 Note that the csvdump argument is ignored.

 ## Handling transactions